rodgzilla/eurorack_random_connection_suggestion/README.md

 # Modular Synthesizer Random Patch Generator

 A Python program that generates random patch cable connection suggestions for modular synthesizers.
 Built using Test-Driven Development (TDD).
+This project was entirely built using Claude Code.

 ## Features